-Cajun Comic Relief is proud to be the home of the Cajun Comedians Hall of Fame.
-The Hall of Fame is the brainchild of local humorist and raconteur Ray Green.
+Cajun Comic Relief is proud to be the home of the Cajun Comic Relief Hall of Fame.
 We are pleased to salute the following performers who have helped make Cajun Comic Relief such a success over the years and congratulate them on their selection as inaugural members of the Hall of Fame:

 Johnny Hoffman A longtime campus engineer at Nicholls State University in Thibodaux, Johnny retired from what he loved to call “Harvard on the Bayou” in the mid-1990’s and then traveled around the country cracking jokes and amusing audiences.
 We have all heard Boudreaux and Thibodeaux jokes.
 Well, the two central characters in Johnny’s routine were Uncle Noon and his wife, Aunt Mess.
 Uncle Noon was the chronically unemployed fellow from Thibodaux who said that although hard work never killed anyone, “You ain’t never heard of anyone resting to death either!”